assemble/grunt-github-api/README.md

 ```

 ### type
-> Task type
+> Type of data the task will be downloading

-Indicates the type of request, may be set to either `data` or `file`
+Indicates the type of request, may be set to either `data` or `file`.
+Default is `data`

 ### cache
-> Control which files do or do not get tracked for changes
+> Control which files do or do not get tracked for changes.
+Default is `true`.

 Specifies whether or not to cache API responses.